the-turing-way/the-turing-way/book/website/community-handbook/community-calls/community-calls-working-groups.md

 (ch-community-calls-working-groups)=
 # Working Group and Team Meetings

-Working Groups self-organise meetings on regular basis and at their own discretion
+Working Groups self-organise meetings on regular basis and at their own discretion.
+The cadence (whether monthly or bi-weekly) is up to the descretion of the group.
+Many of the working groups also utilise the Collaboration Cafe as a space to organise and cowork on dfferent tasks.

-Similarly, aligned

-The cadence (whether monthly)

 ## Active Working Groups

-The following working groups are currently active across the project.
+The following working groups are currently active across the project, with open meetings that anyone in the community can attend.

 ### Accessibility